MouadFiali/magic-gloves/README.md

 ```bash
 python models/rnn.py
 ```
-Make sure the you specify the correct path to the dataset in the script before running it in the following line:
+Make sure to specify the correct path to the dataset in the script before running it in the following line:
 ```python
 # Load the dataset
 df = pd.read_csv('importfichier.csv', header=None)